prusnak/rusnak.io/about.md

 ----

-Pavol Rusnak is a cypherpunk, co-founder of SatoshiLabs, co-creator of Trezor and Bitcoin Core contributor.
+Pavol Rusnak is a pioneering cypherpunk and co-founder of SatoshiLabs, the company behind the world-renowned Trezor hardware wallet.
-He is writing open-source software and creating open-source hardware that strengthen the power and independence of an individual.
+In addition to his unrelenting work in the Bitcoin space, Pavol is also an avid supporter of open-source software and hardware, believing that they are essential tools for protecting the power and independence of individuals.
-Along with his everyday work, he is also very interested in cognitive science and biotechnology.
+His expertise in security and privacy have made him a sought-after speaker at technology-focused events around the world, including the Chaos Communication Congress and LinuxTag.

-Pavol graduated from Charles University in Prague, Faculty of Mathematics and Physics, majoring in Database Systems, with particular emphasis on distributed systems.
-He is a highly regarded security expert and privacy activist and has been invited to speak at significant technology-oriented events such as Chaos Communication Congress, FOSDEM or LinuxTag.
-In the past, he also served as a board member of the openSUSE Project and as a three-time mentor/administrator for the Google Summer of Code.
+In addition to his speaking engagements, Pavol has also served as a board member of the openSUSE Project and as a mentor for the Google Summer of Code.

 ----